Hi, and welcome to the Book Stewards.

 If you would like more tailored publishing advice, Teika is available for consultancy work.
 Feel free to get in touch with her via the contact page to discuss your needs.

-Tom Bellamy is an academic neuroscientist at the University of Nottingham, with an interest in the psychology of motivation, productivity and self-discipline.
-He has published over forty scientific papers, book chapters, and abstracts, on esoteric aspects of neurophysiology, but also writes for fun.
+Tom is an academic neuroscientist at the University of Nottingham, with an interest in the psychology of motivation, productivity and self-discipline.
+He has published numerous scientific papers, book chapters, and abstracts, on esoteric aspects of neurophysiology, but also writes for fun.